 - Severe, constant tummy pain, most likely to be on the left side of the abdomen.

 - Feeling sick/vomiting

 - A high temperature (over 38 degrees Celsius)

-If you experience symptoms of diverticulitis, without any previous diagnosis of diverticular disease, you should contact your GP as soon as possible.
+If you experience unexplained and constant symptoms of diverticulitis, without any previous diagnosis of diverticular disease, you should contact your GP as soon as possible.
 If you have a previous diagnosis of diverticular disease the symptoms can be managed and treated from home.
 However, if you notice bleeding, or are experiencing severe pain, it is best to seek medical attention.

 How is diverticulitis diagnosed?

 If symptoms of diverticulitis present, it is important to visit a doctor who will take a detailed medical history, and assess symptoms, diet, bowel movements and current medication.